ENplus® UK Wood Pellet Certification

 The UK Pellet Council was set up following an industry meeting on 17th November 2011 and is hosted by the Renewable Energy Association (REA).
 It aims to provide a single body to represent the best interests of all parties directly involved in the UK pellet trade from biomass of any source.
 The Council oversees UK implementation of the European Pellet Council’s ENplus scheme.
 For more information on the REA and the UK Pellet Council visit the REA website.

-ENplus quality certification is a major step towards establishing wood pellets as a widely used energy source.
-For the first time, numerous National Standards and Certifications have been replaced by one uniform system based on the EN 14961-2 standard for wood pellets.
+ENplus® quality certification is a major step towards establishing wood pellets as a widely used energy source.
+The numerous National Standards and Certifications have been replaced by one uniform system based on the ISO 17225-2 standard for wood pellets.
 The Certification scheme was adopted by the European Pellet Council in January 2011 and thus enjoys the support of large parts of the European pellet sector.
-A key advantage of ENplus is that pellet quality is managed throughout the entire supply chain from production, storage and transport all the way to the end consumer.
+A key advantage of ENplus® is that pellet quality is managed throughout the entire supply chain from production, storage and transport all the way to the end consumer.

 The quality requirements for pellet producers and pellet traders who wish to certify are laid down in the Handbook below.
 Producers and Traders are subjected to independent audits of their processes and samples of product are also tested to ensure compliance with the standards.

-HETAS is the Certification Body for ENplus in the UK and all applications from UK based pellet producers and traders must be made through us.
+HETAS is the Certification Body for ENplus® in the UK and all applications from UK based pellet producers and traders must be made through us.
 The UK Pellet Council holds the Licensing rights for the scheme in the UK.
-Applications can also be accepted from Producers or Traders based in countries that do not have their own National Pellet Council, provided they are within Europe or are based in a country recognised by the European Pellet Council as participating in the scheme.
-An application pack for the scheme can be downloaded here.
-The application pack contains the following:
+HETAS can only accept applications from Producers or Traders based in the UK.
+Applicants not based in the UK should apply to their own National Pellet Council or directly to the European Pellet Council.